 In other words, intra-department tasks are straightforward to plan for.
 But when you have multiple different moving parts in your machine, getting them all to work in cohesion is difficult.

 Marketing, sales, engineering and customer success teams all use a plethora of unique tools for their job functions.
-While a marketing team might use a content management system, a sales team would use a CRM and developers might use completely different platforms for documentation such as GitBook.
+While a marketing team might use a content management system, a sales team would use a CRM and a software development team might use completely different platforms for documentation such as GitBook.
 It is often a challenge to stay up to date with all these different tools without getting overwhelmed.

 Long turnaround and approval times have always been a pain point, but with remote work this inefficiency has been amplified as well.
 When you are dealing with multiple stakeholders and have to oversee the production of countless media files in various formats there is bound to be a high likelihood of redundancy and error (unless you have the aid of tools like digital asset management software)